Paddle Plant (Kalanchoe thyrsiflora) Indoor Care, Common Problems and Solutions

 Watering

-Significantly lessen watering in the cold season as growth is minimal at this time to maintain the soil barely moist but do not let the soil dry out completely.
+Significantly lessen watering in fall and winter as growth is minimal at this time to maintain the soil barely moist.
+However, do not let the soil dry out completely to prevent wilting and drooping leaves.

-Always use a pot that has a drainage hole to prevent the soil from getting soggy as it can result in root-rot.
+Always use a pot that has a drainage hole and free-draining soil to prevent waterlogging as it can result in root-rot and death of the plant.

-Take care not to wet the leaves as it can lead to rotting or water from the bottom instead Use water that is at room temperature water Flapjack Plant to avoid shocking this tropical plant.
+Take care not to wet the leaves as it can lead to rotting or water from the bottom instead.

 Temperature and Humidity

-Average warmth of 16-260C is ideal for Paddle Plant.
+Paddle Plant thrives in an average warmth of 16-260C.
 The sudden change in temperature between day and night is excellent for this succulent plant.

-Keep it away from cold drafts like windy doors and windows, air conditioning units and others to avoid flactuations in temperatures as they can result in reduced growth and eventual death of the plant.
+Keep it away from drafts like windy doors and windows, air conditioning units, hot air vents and others to avoid flactuations in temperatures which can result in reduced growth and drooping leaves.

-Paddle Plant has no need for high humidity.
+Kalanchoe thyrsiflora has no need for high humidity.
 Average room humidity of 50-55% is adequate for this plant.
-Ocassionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.
 Make sure that there is good air circulation to prevent fungal diseases.

 Potting Soil